|

 This 'arch-faculty' of our highest-level self remains awake and aware of the unique subjective perceptions defining our person, and can manipulate our perceptions almost as though senior to them.
 Thus one's personal epistemology becomes a conscious process - one becomes the 'meta-programmer' of one's own mind - and one can apply the same, more objective intelligence to recognizing, defining and solving life problems.

 Ontology is the flip side of the coin from epistemology.
 Epistemology is concerned with the process by which the knowledge of reality is ascertained, whereas ontology is a systematic account of the nature of what exists, including that of oneself and other entities.
 Ontological beliefs include issues of identity and represent an even higher level than epistemic beliefs - a sort of meta meta-metacognition.
-Although largely unconcious, ontological belief systems that are held at the conscious level tend to include many beliefs held with strong emotion, because they have been found in past experience to serve the person well, to gain safety, control, esteem or rightness - to be 'top dog.'
+Although largely unconscious, ontological belief systems that are held at the conscious level tend to include many beliefs held with strong emotion, because they have been found in past experience to serve the person well, to gain safety, control, esteem or rightness - to be 'top dog.'
 Such 'privileged' beliefs are near synonymous with a person's identity.
 A person will say: "I cannot change this belief without changing who I am."
 In the early days of Christianity, believers would allow themselves to be thrown to the lions, rather than embracing paganism and giving up their beliefs.
 Likewise, in Russia, people have been willing to face a firing squad, rather than pretend they are communists.

 From a Mind Development point of view, a person's ontological beliefs delimit the range of epistemic beliefs available to him.
 In turn, a person's epistemic beliefs influence his metacognition and so on, all the way down the line.
 For this reason, ontological beliefs are the hardest to deal with.